teachingworkshops/g05-intro-git-and-github-c03-rauschjatwit/README.md

 Through a blend of strategic resource management, exploration, and combat, this game offers a rich narrative experience where choices significantly impact your adventure's outcome.
 Will you survive the journey and reach your dream destination?

+About the items in the game:
+You can find 4 items in a chest
+Rock:
+1 use, 20% chance of defeating an enemy, 50% chance of appearing in a chest
+Bomb:
+1 use, Will defeat any enemy without failing, 10% of appearing in a chest Wooden spear:
+3 uses, 50% chance of defeating an enemy, 25% chance of appearing in a chest
+Sword:
+Unlimited uses, 75% chance of defeating an enemy, 15% chance of appearing in a chest